TheCyberLocal/Blind75-Docs/blind75-collection/1d-dynamic-programming/decode-ways/problem.md

 -   **Time Complexity**: `O(n)`
 -   **Space Complexity**: `O(1)`
--   **Description**: This is an optimized version of the dynamic programming approach where only two variables are used to store the last two states instead of using a full array.
+-   **Description**: This approach builds on the dynamic programming solution but optimizes it by reducing space complexity.
+Instead of maintaining a full array to track the number of ways to decode the string up to each character, we use two variables to keep track of the last two computed values.
+This allows us to efficiently compute the total number of ways to decode the string while minimizing memory usage.
 -   **Algorithm**:

-    1. Initialize two variables, `p1` (for `dp[i - 1]`) and `p2` (for `dp[i - 2]`), both starting as 1.
+    1. **Initial Validation**: If the string `s` starts with `'0'`, return `0` immediately, as no valid decoding can start with a zero.

+    2. **Initialize Variables**: Define two variables, `p1` and `p2`, to represent the number of ways to decode the string up to the current and previous indices, respectively.
+Set both `p1` and `p2` to `1` because an empty string and a string with a single valid digit each have one way to decode.

-    2. Iterate through the string from the second character to the end:
+    3. **Iterate Through the String**: Loop through the string starting from the second character to the end:

-        - Calculate the current state based on the last single digit and the last two digits.
-        - Update `p2` and `p1` accordingly.
-    3. Return `p1` after the loop.
+        - **Check Single Digit Validity**: If the current character is not `'0'`, it forms a valid single-digit mapping.
+Set `current` to `p1`, indicating that the current position can be decoded in as many ways as the previous one.

+        - **Check Two-Digit Validity**: Check if the current character and the previous one form a valid two-digit number (i.e., between `'10'` and `'26'`).
+If valid, add `p2` to `current`, as it represents the number of ways to decode the string up to two positions back.

+        - **Update Variables**: Shift the pointers by assigning `p1` to `p2` and `current` to `p1`.
+This updates the variables for the next iteration.

+    4. **Final Output**: After the loop, `p1` contains the total number of ways to decode the entire string.
+Return `p1` as the final result.

 ```pseudo
 function numDecodings(s):